A mid-ranged corrosion resistant alloy with good strength

 - Weld neck flange features and benefits

 Originally developed to combat sea water corrosion, AL6XN has expanded its role as being good mid-range corrosion resistant alloy.
 AL-6XN weld neck flanges are a low carbon, high purity, nitrogen-bearing "super-austenitic" stainless alloy.
-With a higher nickel and molybdenum content than Duplex 2205 and Super Duplex 2507, it deliver better corrosion resistance while giving a more cost effective alternative to nickel super alloys like Inconel or Hastelloy in moderately corrosive conditions.
+With a higher nickel and molybdenum content than Duplex 2205 and Super Duplex 2507, it delivers better corrosion resistance while giving a more cost effective alternative to nickel super alloys like Inconel or Hastelloy in moderately corrosive conditions.

 • Moderate general corrosion resistance